FACTBOX - Memorable quotes from the London Olympics

 "Good evening, Mr Bond."

-- The 86-year-old Queen Elizabeth makes her film debut in a clip with James Bond star Daniel Craig shown as part of the quirky opening ceremony.
+- Queen Elizabeth at 86 makes her film debut with James Bond star Daniel Craig in a clip for London's quirky opening ceremony where she appears to jump from a helicopter.

 "The female body is a masterpiece.
 Everyone likes to look at the female body, especially in dynamic, athletic sport."

-- Natalie Cook, gold medallist at Sydney in 2000, defends bikinis in beach volleyball.
+- Australia's Natalie Cook, gold medallist at Sydney in 2000, defends bikinis in beach volleyball.

 "There are many people who want to start rowing because I have come to the Olympic Games.
 We will start when I get back.
 We just have to wait for the boats to arrive."

-- Wildcard Niger rower Hamadou Djibo Issaka trained for just three months for the men's single sculls, but never in his landlocked and mostly desert country.
+- Niger rower Hamadou Djibo Issaka trained for just three months for the men's single sculls, but never in his landlocked and mostly desert native country.

-"When baby kicks, I will breathe in and breathe out and try to calm myself down and talk to baby: 'Behave yourself and help mummy to shoot!'"

-- Eight months pregnant, Malaysia's Nur Suryani Mohamed Taibi later said she felt "three or four kicks" during 10-metre air rifle qualifying.

 "My results come from hard work and training and I would never use any banned drugs.
 The Chinese people have clean hands."

-- Chinese swimming sensation Ye Shiwen brushes aside doping suspicions raised after the 16-year-old set a world record to win the women's 400-metre individual medley.
+- Chinese swimmer Ye Shiwen brushes aside doping suspicions raised after the 16-year-old set a world record in the women's 400 metres individual medley.

+- London Mayor Boris Johnson extols the "energy and enthusiasm" of the Games' 10,000 athletes, to whom some 150,000 condoms were distributed.

 - Injured Swiss cyclist Fabian Cancellara rues a crash in the men's road race.